On the $p$-adic pro-\'etale cohomology of Drinfeld symmetric spaces: Pro- etale cohomology of

-To illustrate the ideas needed to prove the main result of this section, namely Corollary \ref{smadonno}, we start by studying the geometric pro-étale cohomology of $\Bb[1/t]$ on the torus.
-We denote by the $n$-torus over $C$, and we write for the affinoid perfectoid $n$-torus over $C$. \begin{lemma} Let $I$ be a compact interval of $]0, 1[$ with endpoints in $p^{\Qq}$. \begin{enumerate}[(i)] \item We have a canonical identification
+To illustrate the ideas needed to prove the main result of this section, namely Corollary \ref{smadonno}, we start by studying the geometric pro-étale cohomology of $\Bb_I[1/t]$ on the torus.

+We denote by the $n$-torus over $C$, and we write for the affinoid perfectoid $n$-torus over $C$. \begin{lemma} Let $I$ be a compact interval of $(0, \infty)$ with rational endpoints. \begin{enumerate}[(i)] \item We have a canonical identification